Marcus is an orthopedic spine surgeon who knows for sure how to ease ache in your back, neck, and shoulders, and prevent meeting him in person.

 AirFoam acts like memory foam in that it conforms to your head to eliminate pressure points when you lie down on it.
 But that’s about where the similarities end.
 AirFoam is much more malleable than traditional memory foam, which is great if you prefer to sleep with your arm underneath the pillow.

 It also does a far better job of keeping you cool, since air is free to move through the foam.
 That makes a huge difference if you’ve experienced problems with overheating when using foam pillows in the past.
 This pillow is made even more cooling and breathable thanks to the cotton cover, which is infused with Outlast phase-change material to whisk away heat and moisture.

 The Nolah pillow isn’t as expensive as many other options we reviewed, yet it still comes with a 120-night sleep trial.
 Nolah also backs this pillow with a two-year warranty.

-What could be better: This pillow is available with a six-inch loft, but there’s no way to adjust the firmness.
+What is not ideal about it?
+This pillow is available with a six-inch loft, but there’s no way to adjust the firmness.
 Unlike for many other top pillows, you can’t add or remove foam, and the firmness is the same on both sides of the pillow.